dalesgit/zettelkasten/Poetry/anniversary_memorare.md

 where prayer has been valid"

-These days are not just memories to be forgotten one day
+These days are not just memories to be forgotten one day.

-**Anamnesis** is "not merely a passive recollection but an active participation in the Paschal Mystery" These are days that live and give life.
+**Anamnesis** is "not merely a passive recollection but an active participation in the Paschal Mystery"

+These are days that live and give life.

-On St. Nicholas Day I've dressed up in red, looking like a bishop and variously told stories about children for children or made a connection with Jesus for the adults.
+On St. Nicholas Day I've dressed up in red, looking like a bishop and variously told stories about children for children or made a connection with Jesus for adults.
 Traditions and sentiment abound.

 Nicholas for me is primarily